quon-titative-biology/scAlign/README.md

 DONE: Finalize partial labels code.

+Updated and validated (4/8/19)
--- To use partial labels: set unlabeled cells to be NA in the label vector passed to scAlign.
+-- To use partial labels: set unlabeled cells to be -1 in the label vector passed to scAlign.
+Specially, the scAlign.labels slot of the combined SCE object.

 TODO: Supervised and partially supervised tutorial.